Caramel Slice

 Frequently asked questions

-If the caramel filling doesn’t set, you most likely haven’t cooked it long enough.
-The caramel should be pourable but thick when you remove it from the heat.
+If the caramel is runny, it is likely because low-fat condensed milk was used or the caramel wasn’t cooked for long enough.
+When you remove it from the heat, the caramel should be pourable but thick.
 It takes around 10 minutes for the caramel to set.

 Caramel Slice